cezaryIwan/phishing_defender_recruitment_task/README.md

 }
 message - the actual content of sms message in txt format (<BODY_OF_MESSAGE>)

+The client outline:
+In this hypothetical scenario, client is said to be a group of banks, that reach out to me (a operator telekomunikacyjny) to act as a middleman in handling malicious sms messages, for their individual clients - one phone number is treated as a singular, individual client.

 Main functionalities:
 1. Phishing detector:
 Every message that goes through system, assuming that client subscribies to service, is checked if it contains a URI.
 If it does, this URI is validated against Web Risk Google API and if it returns info that it is a phishing/malicious link, sms message is not store in database.